Healsu/servermonitor/README.md

-A simple spring boot program i made that just checks if already made servers exist and check their CPU/MEMORY usage that is instance variables atm.
-Im working on it to actually make it so it checks real servers, but this is just a quick sketch program :)
+A simple Spring Boot program I made that checks whether predefined server instances exist and monitors their CPU and memory usage.
+At the moment, these values are instance variables.
+I’m working on extending it to check real servers, but this is just a quick sketch/prototype.